-- Add a bag of frozen, mixed veggies to the tomato mixture (remember to saute first before baking).
+- Add more veggies: Add a bag of frozen, mixed veggies to the tomato mixture (remember to saute first before baking).

-- Add some heat — red pepper flakes, chilis, chili powder, paprika, Tabasco, whatever is your heat preference, add it in.
+- Make it spicy: Add some heat — red pepper flakes, chilis, chili powder, paprika, Tabasco, or whatever your heat preference is, add it in.
 Add spice before cooking, after, or both!

-- Separate this into in four single-serving dishes before baking (two eggs per dish) as a fun way for everyone to get his or her own dish or to meal prep this for four breakfasts ahead of time.
+- Single servings: Separate this into four single-serving dishes before baking (two eggs per dish) as a fun way for everyone to get his or her own dish or to meal prep this for four breakfasts ahead of time.

 How long do you cook an egg in the oven?